It was my junior year in high school, classes were changing and I was at my locker getting my books.

 The parties promised to be “fun” and the guys promised we would be “forever”.
 The next several years were full of hangovers, hiding, and heartbreak.

-- At the age of 22 my friend “Sarah” invited me to a bible study.
+At the age of 22 my friend “Sarah” invited me to a bible study.
 I still remember clear as day she was sharing with us the story of the woman at the well.
-She drew a picture of a cup.
-Saying the woman was desperately trying filling up her “cup” with men.
-The cup seemed great and “full” for a moment but what she didn’t realize is her cup had holes at the bottom.
-The fullness was only temporary because soon the cup would leak and become empty again.
-(Story from John 4)
+She drew a picture of a cistern.
+Saying the woman was filling up her “cistern” with men and it didn’t truly fulfill her, it was only temporary.

 That was so me!
-I thought finding the right guy was what I needed to be full and complete.
-But in truth, filling my cup with men only left me filling fulfilled temporarily.
+I thought finding the right guy, the right party, the perfect outfit would bring me happiness.
+There were so many things I was filling in my “cistern” that only lasted a short while.
 Then she talked about how Jesus promised living eternal water so she would never thirst again!

 My roommate slipped a note under my door that said, “I just wanted to let you know I see the changes in you and I’m proud of you.”

-About a year after becoming a new creation, a baptized new believer, I met this really cute youth pastor and for some reason he seemed to like me too.
+I started visiting a church that had a really cute youth pastor and for some reason he seemed to like me too.
 I had huge issues trying to understand why a youth pastor would want anything to do with me.
-I tried, in my mind, to push him away because even though I knew I was a new creation to God, how could a human look at me that way?
+I tried in my mind I think to push him away because even though I knew I was a new creation to God, how could a human look at me that way?
 But he did.
 My sins are as far as the east is from the west to him.
 That Katie died in the baptismal waters the new me is who he was interested in.
 I finally embraced that and we were married in 2004.

 I thought I would find happiness in all the wrong places but when I fell in love with my heavenly Father he blessed me with the most amazing husband I could ever ask for.
-He models Christ to me on a daily basis and gave me a picture of just how much Jesus loves me.
+He models Christ to me on a daily basis.
+Today we have two precious little girls (that look just like their daddy).

-Are you filling your “cup” with things that are only temporary?
+Are you filling your “cisterns” with things that are only temporary?